ehma90/MyPortfolio/README.md

  - Emmanuel E. Essien

 ### Description
-- This website is purposely created to showcase my bio, projects that i have worked on, and my resume.
+- This website is purposefully created to showcase my bio, projects that i have worked on, and my resume.

 ### Technology
 I utilized modern technologies in creating this project such as